battleofbits/arena/README.md

 When it's deepblue's turn, we'll POST to that endpoint with a board state.
 The endpoint has 30 seconds to respond with a valid move.
-If the endpoint takes longer than 30 seconds, or the returned move isn't valid, the game is forfeit.
+If the endpoint takes longer than 30 seconds, or the returned move isn't valid, the game is forfeited.
 So don't make an invalid move!

 ### Example Webhook